isomerpages/dis-dotc/_our-products/Products/Pinpoint.md

 <img style="width: 80%;" height="auto" width="100%" alt="" src="/images/pptagfiltergif.gif">
 </div>
 <p></p>
-<p>Pinpoint is live and free of charge.
-Start using Pinpoint today to manage
+<p>Pinpoint is now live and free for all public officers.
+Sign in to <a href="https://go.gov.sg/pinpointapp" rel="noopener nofollow" target="_blank">Pinpoint</a> today
-your media assets with increased productivity and collaboration in your organisation.
-Sign up for an account at <a href="https://go.gov.sg/pinpointapp" rel="noopener noreferrer nofollow" target="_blank">go.gov.sg/pinpointapp</a> to access a suite of powerful features designed to streamline your workflow and elevate your media management experience.</p>
+to streamline your media asset management, boost productivity, and enhance collaboration across government agencies.
+We are continuously improving the platform to better serve your needs, and look forward to having you onboard</p>
 <p>
 <br>
 <br>